 Set on rolling prairies and full of farms and picturesque backdrops, Fargo is North Dakota's largest city with a population of nearly 120,000.
-Today, the city's pastoral roots are complemented by a burgeoning downtown scene, complete with used bookstores, antique shops and live theater performances.
-Family-friendly activities are plentiful here and include the Red River Zoo, Bonanzaville and the Children's Museum at Yunker Farm.
-Fargo's bitingly cold winters (highlighted in the 1996 award-winning film named after the city) are paradise for cold-weather Fargo hotel guest enthusiasts who can join locals in sledding, skiing and snowshoeing.
+Today, the city's pastoral roots are complemented by a burgeoning downtown scene, complete with used bookstores, antique shops, and live theater performances.
+Family-friendly activities are plentiful here and include the Red River Zoo and Bonanzaville.
+Fargo's bitingly cold winters (highlighted in the 1996 award-winning film named after the city) are paradise for cold-weather Fargo hotel guest enthusiasts who can join locals in sledding, skiing, and snowshoeing.

 Next to the Red River of the North, the City of Fargo is the perfect stopover spot during a road trip along Cass County, North Dakota.

 On the border between two states, Fargo is intersected from east to west by I-94, one of the main roads that passes through the main cities of North Dakota and heads directly into Minnesota.

 With some of the most competitive attractions in North Dakota, Fargo-Moorhead draws in visitors for a number of reasons: